Simple Appetizers Your Guests Will Love!

 - Mix with 4 ounces of cream cheese, softened, and 1/4 cup bacon bits.

-- Spoon the filling back into the potatoes and bake in a 350-degree oven until the edges are crispy and the filling is heated through, 15 to 20 minutes.
+- Spoon the filling back into the potatoes and bake in a 350°F oven until the edges are crispy and the filling is heated through (about 15 to 20 minutes).

 Broccoli Patties: Good Things to Eat!

 Heads up!
 I always let my readers know when a recipe here is NOT as quick as the other recipes on this page.
 Although these won't take all day, the cook time alone is 30 minutes and add prep time.

 This recipe was easy to follow and very good to eat!
 I hope you try them, share the recipe and post it everywhere you can think of.

 You can still use this recipe for bite-sized servings and fun.

 - 2 teaspoons vegetable oil

 - 2 cloves garlic, minced